er0080/Crowcoin/README.md

 In the fictional world of Westeros, the crow is the poor cousin of the raven.

+Seriosly, though...The purpose of this project is R&D of new PoW tech.
+Stay tuned....

 Thank you to the Bitcoin and Ravencoin developers.

 License